rjrudin/slush-marklogic-spring-boot/templates/README.md

 Once the server is ready to receive remote deployments, run the following:

+    #NOTE that the user and password in the gradle.properties and in the command below
+    #     are not from a MarkLogic admin account but an account in the target
+    #     application server ( i.e: Tomcat - conf\tomcat-users.xml )
+    #NOTE also the lack of slash (/) at the end of the command below
     gradle cargoDeployRemote -PdeployPassword=password -PtargetContext=<slush-generated-app-context>

 For the list of supported application servers see: https://codehaus-cargo.github.io/cargo/Home.html